RYANCOAL/swift-with-AFNetworking/README.md

 Please go ahead with website with pod install, after that open the Xcode, choose *****.xcworkspace,such as Test.xcworkspace it will have two project, first is your project name, second is Pods. in ******-bridging-Header.h, input #import "AFNetworking.h”. after try this code is var Manager = AFHTTPSessionManager() if no error,please build the app for testing.

+if there are errors, please tell me, e-mail:lmf242003@gmail.com